 So I think it’s time I shared this experience.
 I figure it’s time to do a guide on how to adjust and get the best out of Tarkov from the perspective of an above-average (just) player.
 There are already a number of guides out there from professional gamers but I hope that you’ll find my tips more helpful and most importantly, more applicable to those of us who are approaching the middle of out time in Tarkov.

 As I have learnt, success in Escape From Tarkov boils down to a number of key concepts which I’ve listed below.
-These are:
+These are each covered in their own piece and can be found here:

 - The Basics